 Wood Floor Staining - Twisting The Colour of Your Wooden Floors

 Wood floor staining is recommendable in the case of floors with dull, washed colours or when you need it to better match your home interior.
 No matter what you may have in mind, we deliver an excellent staining service tailored to your needs.

-Staining wooden floors is a question of personal choice.
-Simple as it looks, proper staining is trickier than you think, because it takes skill and focus to obtain proper results.
-Different types of woods take stain differently and some of them can prove to be particularly troublesome.
-Ultimately, be believe you will be better off leaving the job up to a professional floorman.
-Staining is a process that follows right after the floor sanding is completed and the wood is still clean.
-Stainers should be applied along the length of each floor block and multiple layers of dye should be avoided so as to guarantee evenly colored surface.
-Multiple layers of stain make the color progressively darker, mask the wood grain structure and make it look unnatural.
+Wood floor staining is more of a personal choice than anything else.
+Although it looks simple, we assure you that proper staining is trickier than one might think, as it requires skill and focuses in order to acquire satisfactory results.
+Different types of wood assimilate stains differently, and some of them can prove to be particularly troublesome.
+Ultimately, we are convinced that you will be better off leaving the job up to a professional floorman.
+The process itself takes place right after the floor sanding is complete and the wood is clean, and its pores are open.
+Staining agents should be applied along the length of each floor block, and we recommend avoiding using multiple layers of dye, to preserve the evenness of the coloured surface.
+Multiple layers of stain will make the colour progressively darker, mask the grain structure of the wood, and it will make it look unnatural.

 Our professionalists always test on a small area before applying the stain everywhere.
 This is done in order to allow you to take a glimpse into the end result, and let you look at any other available staining options.
 We only use professional wood floor stains from Bona, Osmo, and Morrells, as we wouldn't be satisfied with anything that's subpar when it comes to quality.
 The leading companies and their products offer a vast array of colour options, which considering the fact that you can also opt for mixing of said colours, leads to an even wider variety of pigments you can choose from.